-Pints & Politics is three things:
+Pints & Politics is:

 - A discussion-based radio program all about politics from Peterborough, Canada, about 130 kms. northeast of Toronto.
-You can also live stream the program from the Trent Radio site.

 Host: Bill Templeman